theambiente/S4-League-NeoNetspherePirate/README.md

 # S4League-Emulator
-# This is an Emu started by vivyacc, you can find it on the internet, i made some edits on it
+This is an Emu started by vivyacc, you can find it on the internet, i made some edits on it
-Features :

-- Capsules
-- Club
-- Friendlist
-- Cards
-- Userdata
-- Userinfo
-- EnchantSystem
-- Chaser,BattleRoyal,DeathMatch,Touchdown,Captain